Lojasiewicz-Simon gradient inequalities for analytic and Morse-Bott functions on Banach spaces: Introduction

-Definition \ref{defn:Morse-Bott_function} is a restatement of definitions of a Morse-Bott function on a finite-dimensional manifold, but we omit the condition that $\sC$ be compact and connected as in Nicolaescu \cite[Definition 2.41]{Nicolaescu_morse_theory} or the condition that $\sC$ be compact in Bott \cite[Definition, p.
+Definition \ref{defn:Morse-Bott_function} is a restatement of definitions of a Morse--Bott function on a finite-dimensional manifold, but we omit the condition that $\sC$ be compact and connected as in Nicolaescu \cite[Definition 2.41]{Nicolaescu_morse_theory} or the condition that $\sC$ be compact in Bott \cite[Definition, p.
 248]{Bott_1954}.
 Note that if $\sB$ is a Riemannian manifold and $\sN$ is the normal bundle of $\sC \hookrightarrow \sB$, so $\sN_x = (T\sC)_x^\perp$ for all $x \in \sC$, where $(T\sC)_x^\perp$ is the orthogonal complement of $(T\sC)_x$ in $(T\sB)_x$, then \eqref{eq:Nondegenerate_critical_submanifold} is equivalent to the assertion that the restriction of the Hessian to the fibers of the normal bundle of $\sC$,

 is \emph{injective} for all $x \in \sC$; using the Riemannian metric on $\sB$ to identify $(T\sB)_x^* \cong (T\sB)_x$, we see that $\sE''(x):\sN_x \cong \sN_x$ is an isomorphism for all $x \in \sC$.
-In other words, the condition \eqref{eq:Nondegenerate_critical_submanifold} is equivalent to the assertion that the Hessian of $\sE$ is an isomorphism of the normal bundle $\sN$ when $\sB$ has a Riemannian metric.
+In other words, the condition \eqref{eq:Nondegenerate_critical_submanifold} is equivalent to the assertion that the Hessian of $\sE$ is an automorphism of the normal bundle $\sN$ when $\sB$ has a Riemannian metric.

-The Yang-Mills energy function for connections on a principal $G$-bundle over $X$ is Morse-Bott when $X$ is a closed Riemann surface --- see the article by Atiyah and Bott \cite{Atiyah_Bott_1983} and the discussion by Swoboda \cite[p.
+The Yang-Mills energy function for connections with trivial stabilizer on a principal $G$-bundle over $X$ is Morse--Bott when $X$ is a closed Riemann surface --- see the article by Atiyah and Bott \cite{Atiyah_Bott_1983} and the discussion by Swoboda \cite[p.
 161]{Swoboda_2012}.
-However, it appears difficult to extend this result to the case where $X$ is a closed four-dimensional Riemannian manifold.
+However, it appears difficult to extend this result to the case where $X$ is a closed, four-dimensional Riemannian manifold.
 To gain a sense of the difficulty, see the analysis by Bourguignon and Lawson \cite{Bourguignon_Lawson_1981} and Taubes \cite{TauStab} of the Hessian for the Yang-Mills energy function when $X = S^4$ with its standard round metric of radius one.
-For a development of Morse-Bott theory and a discussion of and references to its numerous applications, we refer to Austin and Braam \cite{Austin_Braam_1995}.
+For a development of Morse--Bott theory and a discussion of and references to its numerous applications, we refer to Austin and Braam \cite{Austin_Braam_1995}.
+Given a Morse--Bott function, we have the